ryanosull/BurgerBuddy/README.md

 **Project Update: BurgerBuddy Refactoring in Progress**

-Please be aware that BurgerBuddy is currently undergoing exciting refactoring.
-In a recent blog post, I showcased the revamped User authentication, now utilizing JWT for enhanced security and efficiency.
+Please be aware that BurgerBuddy is currently undergoing a bit of refactoring.
+In a recent blog post, I showcased the revamped user authentication, now utilizing JWT for enhanced security and efficiency.
 Check out the blog post [here](https://medium.com/@wrosullivan88/backend-authentication-and-encryption-using-rails-bcrypt-jwt-react-localstorage-and-react-401c472d762b) to learn more about the improvements.

-Stay tuned for upcoming updates, as more exciting enhancements are on the horizon!
+Stay tuned for upcoming updates, as more enhancements are on the horizon!
 I appreciate your patience and support as I strive to make BurgerBuddy an even more delightful experience.

 &nbsp;